TO: UMKC Medical Students, Residents and Fellows

 Date: June 12, 2020

-Subject: Truman Medical Centers (TMC) – Procedures for Wellness Screening, Building Entrance, Personal Protective Equipment (PPE) and Other Issues
+Subject: University Health Lakewood Medical Center – Procedures for Wellness Screening, Building Entrance, Personal Protective Equipment (PPE) and Other Issues

-We are happy to have our Medical Students returning, and welcome new Residents and Fellows to TMC!
+We are happy to have our Medical Students returning, and welcome new Residents and Fellows to University Health!
 There are a few important changes to note in light of current COVID-19 Pandemic.

 I. Wellness Screening: